By Bill Minahan | December 15, 2020 | 9 Comments

 However, 23 NYCRR 500 also lists entities that are exempt from having to comply.
 Specifically, the exemption list for the New York Cyber Security Regulation includes organizations that:

-In order to comply with the New York Cyber Security Regulation, businesses must take a few steps.
+To comply with the New York Cyber Security Regulation, businesses must take a few steps.
 The level of work required to comply varies greatly between businesses.
 Furthermore, the work required depends on the level of cyber security maturity each organization possessed before the regulation was put in place.

 As a result, if you are a covered entity, you should know your organization’s cyber security posture.
 Specifically, look at the checklist below to see where your organization stands in regards to meeting compliance requirements.

-The New York Cyber Security Regulation currently doesn’t provide any detail on how penalties or fines will be calculating.
+The New York Cyber Security Regulation currently doesn’t provide any detail on how penalties or fines will be calculated.
 This is a concern for covered entities, as it could mean the sky’s the limit.

 However, security and financial experts predict that NYDFS will calculate fines based on the existing New York Banking Law which uses the following benchmarks: